matatata/matatata.github.io/MacFalconBMS/index.md

 - WeaponDeliveryPlanner 3.7.24.232
 - Sony PS5 Controller via Bluetooth or USB

+**Update June 18th 2025**: I found that wine 10.* breaks things for me.
+Using an older crossover-wine 7.7 (https://github.com/Gcenx/winecx/releases/tag/crossover-wine-22.1.1) yields much better FPS.
+You'll have to set your path accordingly `export PATH=<path-to>/Wine\ Crossover.app/Contents/Resources/wine/bin/:$PATH`.
+I'll have to figure out what mono version is needed for the Launcher, but the game runs great using this crossover wine 7.7 version.
+Also [MacOpentrack](../MacOpentrack.md) works with it like wine 9 did. wine 10.x. does no longer work apparently.
-**March 2nd 2025**: wine-stable 10.0 installed via brew works as well.
+**Update March 2nd 2025**: wine-stable 10.0 installed via brew works as well.
 Did not try WDP yet.
 I recommend installing via brew as I get more more FPS from it.

 ## Install Wine (stable 9.0.3 now it's 10.0)
 Using homebrew (recommended) `brew install --cask --no-quarantine wine-stable winetricks`